dev-nii-nartey/sanity-java-sdk/README.md

 // Use imageRef in a new post
 Map<String, Object> post = Map.of(
     "_type", "post",
     "title", "With an Image",
     "mainImage", imageRef
 );
 client.createDocument(post);
 ```

----

 ## 🧪 Testing

-All network operations are mockable via `HttpClient` injection.
+The SDK includes comprehensive tests for all functionality.
+The current implementation uses reflection to inject mock HTTP clients for testing.

 Run tests with: